s0md3v/Photon/README.md

 Still, crawling can be resource intensive but Photon has some tricks up it's sleeves.
 You can fetch URLs archived by [archive.org](https://archive.org/) to be used as seeds by using `--wayback` option.

-In Ninja Mode which can be accessed by `--ninja`, 4 online services are used to make requests to the target on your behalf.

-So basically, now you have 4 clients making requests to the same server simultaneously which gives you a speed boost if you have a slow connection, minimizes the risk of connection reset as well as delays requests from a single client.

 #### Plugins
 - **[wayback](https://github.com/s0md3v/Photon/wiki/Usage#use-urls-from-archiveorg-as-seeds)**
 - **[dnsdumpster](https://github.com/s0md3v/Photon/wiki/Usage#dumping-dns-data)**